 One of the best things about visiting Napa Valley is its wealth of magnificent wineries.
 Yet one of the challenges about visiting Napa Valley is its spectacular collection of wineries.
 Where to begin?
 How to choose?

 Why not start where Napa itself did?
-Here are some wineries that have put the Valley on the map.
+With historic wineries in Napa Valley — the ones that have put the Valley on the map.
 They’re must-visits not just for their rich, textured history, but for their meticulously crafted wines and in-depth immersion into the origins of Northern California wine.

 The Beaulieu Vineyard